While the City Sleeps, We Rule the Streets

-While the City Sleeps, We Rule the Streets is the debut studio album by Cobra Starship.
+While the City Sleeps, We Rule the Streets is the debut studio album by American dance-rock band Cobra Starship.
 It was released on October 10, 2006 in the US, and on October 17, 2006 in Canada.
 A rough clip of "Send My Love to the Dancefloor, I'll See You In Hell (Hey Mister DJ)", a finished version of "Snakes on a Plane (Bring It)", and "The Church of Hot Addiction" were uploaded onto Cobra Starship's PureVolume site.
 "The Church of Hot Addiction" was also used as the theme song for the WWE's Great American Bash 2007.
 It has sold more than 69,000 copies to date.

 Background

 Cobra Starship was formed in 2005 after Midtown bassist Gabe Saporta took a trip to the deserts of Arizona.
 During this time, Saporta went on a "vision quest", spending time with Native American tribes and smoking peyote.
 He began to create his vision for a new band, a melodic style of music heavily influenced by synthpop and hip hop.
 Upon returning home, Saporta rented a house in the Catskill Mountains and began writing what would become While the City Sleeps, We Rule the Streets.
 He posted a parody response to Gwen Stefani's "Hollaback Girl" titled "Hollaback Boy" on Myspace.
 The song gained Saporta notoriety on the internet and he eventually signed to Fall Out Boy bassist Pete Wentz's label, Decaydance Records.

 Gabe Saporta stated that most of the songs from this recording particularly concern his personal life and career: "Being from Jersey Means Never Having to Say You're Sorry" centers on feelings of emptiness and hopelessness, regarding the area he was (partly) brought-up in, while "The Ballad of Big Poppa and Diamond Girl" concerns a quiet young girl he met at a disco in Los Angeles.